PeteyChan/SimpleECS/README.md

   entity.Has<int>();        // since Remove() was cached, this will still return true

-  entity.Set("my entity");  // Since this was removed before the query, this is a
+  entity.Set("my entity");  // set is regarded as a structural event so will
-                            // structural operation and will also be cached
+                            // be cached regardless if the entity has the
+                            // component or not

   entity.Has<string>();     // so this will still return false });